 Resource Conservation and Recovery Act (RCRA) Permit

 In March 1995, NDEP issued a Part B Permit to the Department of Energy, Nevada Operations Office for a Hazardous Waste Storage Unit (HWSU) and Explosive Ordnance Disposal Unit (EODU).
 The permit was subsequently renewed in 2000, 2005 and 2010.
 In 2010 NDEP issued a new permit for a Subtitle C landfill herein referred to as the Mixed Waste Disposal Unit (MWDU) and Mixed Waste Storage Unit (MWSU).
 In 2011 the MWSU, MWDU, HWSU and EODU were consolidated into permit NEV HW0101.
 In 2015 NDEP issued a permit renewal for permit NEV HW0101.
+In 2023 NDEP issued a permit renewal for permit NEV HW0101, EODU was changed and herein referred to as Explosives Management Unit (EMU)

 The MWDU, MWSU and HWSU are located in the remote southeastern portion of the NNSS, within the Area 5 Radioactive Waste Management Complex (RWMC).
 The RWMC includes the Area 5 Radioactive Waste Management Site (RWMS) which is an active disposal site for low level waste.
 The EODU is located in a remote portion of Area 11 within the NNSS.